Primordial regular black holes as all the dark matter. III. Covariant canonical quantum gravity models: Methodology

+It is important to notice that $1/{\sqrt{f(r)g(r)}}$ is a monotonically decreasing function for $r>r_H$.
+It follows that $ \left\{\sum_{j=1}^i Y_{j}\right\}_i$ is a positive series starting from values close to $0$ and increasing with labeling index $i$ as $r$ increases away from $r_H$.
+In Eq.~(\ref{eq:series}), the role of the term $Y_0$ is to ensure that the series correctly represents the functional form of $r^{\star}(r)$, by guaranteeing that the boundary conditions of the integration problem are being adequately set.
+Specifically, we define $F_{r_H}^{(1)}(r)$ and $G_{r_H}^{(1)}(r)$ as the first-order Taylor expansions of the functions $f(r)$ and $g(r)$ around $r_H$.
+We then consider the following integral:

+When setting $c_2=0$, this integral is a very good approximation $r^{\star}(r)$ sufficiently close to $r_H$.
+We therefore set $Y_0=\tilde R^{\star}(r_1)$.
+Finally, the numerical inversion is performed by inverting the orders of the entries in the series given by Eq.~(\ref{eq:series}).
+We explicitly test this inversion method against known analytic maps $r(r^{\star})$, finding excellent agreement.
+The method will be implemented in a future version of the \texttt{GrayHawk} code.

 As an example, in Fig.~\ref{fig:gbf} we plot the $\Gamma_{l=1}^{s=1}$ GBF for the ZLMY BH, with the regularizing parameter set to $\xi/M=3$.
-We see that the GBF is significantly higher than its Schwarzschild counterpart.
-In particular, it starts rising rapidly at much lower energies ($\omega/M \lesssim 0.15$), while plateauing already at $\omega/M \sim 0.35$, where the Schwarzschild GBF has just started rising.
-For instance, at $\omega/M=0.3$, the ZLMY GBF is larger than the Schwarzschild one by over a factor of $40$.
-We have explicitly verified that this trend is consistently recovered for other values of $l$ and $\xi$.
+We see that the GBF is higher than its Schwarzschild counterpart.
+In particular, it starts rising at lower energies ($\omega M \lesssim 0.15$), while both plateau at $\omega M \sim 0.4$.
+Throughout this range, the ZLMY BH GBFs are consistently larger than the Schwarzschild ones.
+For instance, at $\omega M=0.25$, the ZLMY GBF is $\approx 33\%$ larger than the Schwarzschild one.
+We have explicitly verified that this trend is consistently recovered for other values of $l$ and $\xi$.~\footnote{The previous two papers in this series~\cite{Calza:2024fzo,Calza:2024xdh} contain a typo when plotting and discussing the GBFs.
+The quantity on the $x$ axis should have been $\omega r_H$ rather than $\omega/M$.
+We have checked that this was merely a typo which does not affect our previous results.
+In the present work, to conform to standard practice in the field, we have chosen to adopt $M$ instead than $r_H$ as normalizing variable, so the GBF plotted in Fig.~\ref{fig:gbf} is given as a function of $\omega M$.}

 The GBFs we compute above are used to calculate the primary photon spectra resulting from Hawking evaporation of ZLMY PBHs.
 Under the reasonable assumption that photons are not coupled to the regularizing parameter $\xi$, the number of photons with energy $E_{\gamma}$ emitted per unit time per unit energy is given by the following: